SyntaxSage07/SyntaxSage07/README.md

 📫 How to reach me: You can reach me via email at syntaxsage07@gmail.com

-⚡ Fun fact: I enjoy solving coding challenges on platforms like LeetCode and HackerRank in my spare time.
+⚡ Fun fact: I enjoy swimming in my spare time.